United Nations General Assembly Building: Construction

-In April 1948, U.S. President Harry S. Truman requested that the United States Congress approve an interest-free loan of US$65 million to fund construction.
+In April 1948, US president Truman requested that the United States Congress approve an interest-free loan of US$65 million to fund construction.
 Because Congress did not approve the loan for several months, there was uncertainty over whether the project would proceed.
 Congress authorized the loan in August 1948, of which US$25 million was made available immediately from the Reconstruction Finance Corporation.
 Lie predicted the US$25 million advance would only be sufficient to pay for the Secretariat Building's construction, thus delaying the completion of the other buildings.
 The groundbreaking ceremony for the initial buildings occurred on September 14, 1948, when work on the Secretariat Building commenced.
 The General Assembly Building would be the third and final major structure in the complex to be completed, with a projected opening date of late 1951.
 Fuller Turner Walsh Slattery Inc., a joint venture between the George A. Fuller Company, Turner Construction, the Walsh Construction Company, and the Slattery Contracting Company, was selected in December 1948 to construct the Secretariat Building and the foundations for the remaining buildings.